Municipal Police Service Review

 What is the expected date of launch? ie. boots on the ground.

-pleblanc asked almost 2 years ago
+pleblanc asked about 2 years ago

 If the decision is to move forward with a Municipal Police Service then the City would commence establishing the Municipal Police Commission in the spring.
 The Commission would likely then hire the Chief of Police in the summer, meaning the initial recruitment of police officers would commence in the fall.
 The transition to becoming the police service of jurisdiction will be a multi-year process.
 To learn more about the transition plan, please click on the link here.